nkratzke/JEdUnit/readme.md

 }
 ```

-and they will likely extend this file and upload a solution via Moodle like this.
+This class will be extended and uploaded via Moodle.
+A possible solution might look like that:

 ```Java
 class Main {